Blake-Madden/Wisteria-Dataviz/Images.md

 Images
 =============================

-An image that can be placed on a graph.
-For example, the main place these are used are as canvases' backgrounds and watermarks.
+Wisteria supports using @c wxBitmapBundles for displaying images.
+Images can be used for canvases' backgrounds and watermarks, bar charts' bars, stipple brushes, etc.

-Also includes image loading and effect functions.
+Also, the class @c Wisteria::GraphItems::Image provides additional image loading and effect functions.
 For example, `LoadFile()` will load a JPEG and adjust its orientation (if necessary).

 Other features include creating silhouettes, drawing a glassy effect, filling an area with a stipple bitmap, stitching multiple images together, changing pixel colors, changing the opacity, etc.

-Loading an Image
+Loading and Creating Images
 =============================

-A @c Wisteria::GraphItems::Image can be created from an existing `wxImage`, a filepath, or from the various image creation functions in this class.
-For example, the following shows how to load multiple images at one time, piece them together, and then use the results as a canvas background:
+The following shows how to load multiple images at once, piece them together, and then use the results as a canvas background:

 ```cpp
 // set the background from multiple images